neopragma/self-start-ruby/README.md

 Now you know:

-a.
-To process a list of values, you can use an array.
+1. To process a list of values, you can use an array.
-b.
-You can refer to any element in the array by using its index.
+1. You can refer to any element in the array by using its index.
-c.
-Array elements can be of any type - include other arrays.
+1. Array elements can be of any type - include other arrays.
-d.
-Arrays have a method named 'each' that functions as an iterator.
+1. Arrays have a method named 'each' that functions as an iterator.
 You can pass a block of code into 'each', and it will execute that block once for each element in the array.

 #### 32. You can store a list of values with keys.